khaledjendi/SHOPi/README.md

 ### What is remaining?
 - [Completed] Continue working with api to use it to call products by their brands, colors, ...

-- [Partially Completed ] Add the facility of adding product to favorites, or to cart.
+- [Completed] Add the facility of adding product to cart.

+- [Completed] Clothes listing has pagination inluding capability to change items per page.

 - Viewing favorite items as sticky section on the page with angular animation